Iceberg REST Gateway (Floecat)¶

 Commit Guarantees (Current)¶

 - Single-table core state: synchronous and strongly consistent within the request.
-Table/snapshot metadata needed for the next client commit/read is advanced in the core path.
+Table and snapshot metadata needed for the next client commit or read is advanced in the core path.

 - Post-core side effects: none in the gateway commit path.
-Reconciliation happens later via the service scheduler.
+Reconciliation is scheduled separately.

 - Multi-table